-The best treatment options for Evans syndrome depend on many factors, including the severity of the condition; the signs and symptoms present; and each person's response to certain therapies.
+Treatment for Evans syndrome depends on many factors, including the severity of the condition; the signs and symptoms present; and each person's response to certain therapies.
 For example, people who need to be hospitalized due to severe anemia or thrombocytopenia are often treated with blood transfusions followed by therapy with corticosteroids or intravenous (IV) immune globulin.
 Other treatment options include immunosuppressive drugs.
 Most affected individuals respond to these treatments; however, relapse is frequent.

 Are statistics available regarding morbidity and mortality for Evans syndrome?